blbradley/kafka-cryptocoin/README.md

     sbt docker

 Then, you can run it as specified above.
+Images built from code will be tagged as the current snapshot current.